MichaelFabrizio/Hybrid-Set/README.md

 It takes significant inspiration from the Sparse Set model which is very well documented.

-For information about Sparse Sets or ECS, I highly recommend the blogs of EnTT creator skypjack [here](https://skypjack.github.io/ "EnTT blog"), as well as the writings of Stefan Reinalter at [blog.molecular-matters.com](blog.molecular-matters.com "Molecule Engine blog").
+For information about Sparse Sets or ECS, I highly recommend the blogs of EnTT creator skypjack [here](https://skypjack.github.io/ "EnTT blog"), as well as the writings of Stefan Reinalter at the [Molecule Engine's Blog](https://blog.molecular-matters.com "Molecule Engine blog").
 Their work greatly aided my understanding of these design problems.